In-Distribution and Out-of-Distribution Self-supervised ECG Representation Learning for Arrhythmia Detection: Methodology and Experiment Setup

-\textbf{Chapman.} The Zhaoxing People's Hospital and Chapman University have jointly collected and published a dataset in $2020$ that contains 12-lead ECG signals from $10,646$ patients~\cite{zheng202012}.
+\textbf{Chapman.} The Shaoxing People's Hospital and Chapman University have jointly collected and published a dataset in $2020$ that contains 12-lead ECG signals from $10,646$ patients~\cite{zheng202012}.
 The dataset includes ECG signals with both arrhythmia and various cardiovascular diseases, including $11$ rhythm conditions.
 The ECG signals are recorded with a duration of $10$ seconds at a sampling frequency of $500Hz$ and have undergone necessary pre-processing steps to ensure consistency with other datasets.
 This dataset is chosen for its size, comprehensiveness, and representation of various heart conditions.
 The age range of the participants in the dataset is from $4$ to $98$ years old, and it is relatively gender balanced with $44\%$ female and $56\%$ male participants. $17\%$ of the dataset consists of samples with a normal heartbeat, while the remaining $83\%$ have been diagnosed with a specific type of heart abnormality.

 \textbf{Ribeiro.} The Telehealth Network of Minas Gerais in Brazil has compiled a dataset (Ribeiro~\cite{ribeiro2020automatic}) of ECG signals for the purpose of evaluating the performance of algorithms for the diagnosis of cardiovascular abnormalities.
-The dataset includes $2,322,513$ samples from $1,676,384$ patients diagnosed with one of six specific abnormalities.
-The dataset is divided into training and test sets, with $98\%$ of the samples in the training set and the remaining $2\%$ in the test set, which amounts to approximately $50,000$ samples.
-The ages of the patients in the test set range from $16$ to over $81$ years old, and the dataset exhibits a bias towards female patients, with $39.7\%$ of the patients being male and the rest being female.
-The sampling frequency for this dataset is $400Hz$ which is pre-processed for the sake of consistency with other datasets.
-All of the conditions in the Ribeiro dataset can fall under the main category of Conduction Disturbance (CD), specifically, 1st-degree AV block (1dAVb), Right Bundle Branch Block (RBBB), Left Bundle Branch Block (LBBB), Sinus Bradycardia (SB), Atrial Fibrillation (AFIB).
+The dataset includes samples from patients diagnosed with one of six specific abnormalities.
+The dataset is divided by the original authors of the dataset ~\cite{ribeiro2020automatic} into standard training and test sets.
+The age of the patients in the test set ranges from $16$ to over $81$ years old, and the dataset exhibits a bias towards female patients, with $38.8\%$ of the patients being male and the rest being female.
+The sampling frequency is $400Hz$ which is pre-processed for the sake of consistency with other datasets.
+All of the conditions in Ribeiro dataset can fall under the main category of Conduction Disturbance (CD), specifically, 1st-degree AV block (1dAVb), Right Bundle Branch Block (RBBB), Left Bundle Branch Block (LBBB), Sinus Bradycardia (SB), Atrial Fibrillation (AFIB).